Indian navy sets up coastal UAV squadrons and explores rotary, long-endurance options

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Indiaâ€™s Navy Increases UAV Numbers, Capabilities".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Indiaâ€™s Navy Increases UAV Numbers, Capabilities".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.